Web-Projects-Course/javascript-in-class-exercise/README.md

 }
 </code></pre>

 This statement evaluates whether myNumber is equals 3.
+If it is we popup an alert message.
 Note that there are two equal signs between myNumber and 3.

 Before we go on lets switch the code to the following: